thinkingcow/homeassistant/README.md

 Reads the last recognized utterance.
 Used for debugging, and to demonstrate the use of a FIFO as an event queue to deal with multiple event streams asyncrhonously.

+### sprinklers
+Preliminary interface to "opensprinkler".
+Can be used to pause the sprinkler system, or ask its status.

 ## Installation
 - [Install Rhasspy](https://rhasspy.readthedocs.io/en/latest/installation/#debian)
 - Install remaining dependencies